Writing Critique Groups

 - MONDAY MORNING: 9:30 A.M.
 ONLY 1-2 MORE SEATS AVAILABLE

 - SATURDAY: 11 A.M TO 1 P.M.
 (LYNNE GREGG’S OLD GROUP)

 MONDAY: BRAESWOOD CRITIQUE GROUP – meets every Monday night.
-Contact Rebecca Nolen at firstname.lastname@example.org to be included in this group.
+Contact Rebecca Nolen at firstname.lastname@example.org for more info.
+This group is currently full.

 TUESDAY: AN INTERNET GROUP MEETING EVERY TUESDAY NIGHT.
 Contact Rebecca Nolen at email@example.com for more details.

-THURSDAY: BELLAIRE CRITIQUE GROUP – meeting in Bellaire, TX. on Thursday evening 6:45 to 9:45.
+THURSDAY: MONTROSE CRITIQUE GROUP – meeting in Montrose, TX on Thursday evening 6:45 to 9:45.
 Contact Rebecca Nolen at email@example.com.
-This group is open.
+This group is currently full.

-SATURDAY: THE SATURDAY INNER LOOP CRITIQUE GROUP – This group is closed – for waiting list and/or more info Contact Rebecca Nolen at firstname.lastname@example.org.
+SATURDAY: THE SATURDAY INNER LOOP CRITIQUE GROUP – This group is open – for more info Contact Rebecca Nolen at email@example.com.

 Every other SUNDAY: PASADENA/SOUTH HOUSTON CRITIQUE GROUP will meet at Cafe Express, 19443 Gulf Frwy, Webster, TX 77598 at 3:30 pm every other Sunday beginning October 15, 2017.
 Contact firstname.lastname@example.org to join or for more information.

 IF YOU VISIT AND DECIDE YOU DO NOT WANT FEEDBACK, COME LISTEN TO THE OTHER READERS, INSTEAD.
 EVEN LISTENING CAN BE HELPFUL.

 To learn more about writing groups in Houston or signup, email email@example.com